Columbia says ICE agents used false pretenses to enter a university residence and detain a student. Here’s what we know

 Aghayeva shared news of her detention on Instagram Thursday, showing a photo of just her legs with the caption: “DHS illegally arrested me.
 Please help.”
 The post was deleted after her release.

-Aghayeva is on track to graduate in May, said Bari, a student of Columbia’s Mailman School of Public Health.
+Aghayeva is on track to graduate in May, said Bari, a student at Columbia’s Mailman School of Public Health.

+On social media, Aghayeva offers a glimpse into her world, blending library study sessions with motivational messages and hints of her immigrant journey.
+“As long as I am alive, I can begin again … There is no end.
+No finish line,” she wrote on one video.

+Other posts honor her family: “Studying is hard but my parents sacrificed everything across the ocean for me to be here,” she wrote.
+“They deserve a successful daughter.”

 Agents entered under false pretenses, university says